newsh/pokeGram/docs/instructions.md

 `status - see bot's current status`
 `alarmson - turn alarms on`
 `alarmsoff - turn alarms off`
-`hidecommon - hide all common Pokemons`
+`hidecommon - hide all common pokemon`
 `unhideall - unhide all pokemon`
 `apion - personal api key will be used`
 `apioff - personal api key will not be used`
+`sortbyid - sort pokemon by id`
+`sortbyname - sort pokemon by name`

 *All changes can take some time to update.
 Removing and re-adding bot to contacts can help too.*